Posted on Leave a comment

 • Budget-friendly

-If you want a richer, more refined latte, ceremonial matcha can work — just use a smaller amount.
-Naoki offers a smooth, balanced flavor that pairs nicely with milk when used lightly.
+If you want a richer, more refined latte, ceremonial matcha can still work well when used lightly.
+Naoki offers a smooth, balanced flavor that pairs nicely with milk if you keep the serving modest.

 • Refined flavor